-The County Council is responsible for preparing the Cambridgeshire and Peterborough Minerals and Waste Development Plan.
+The County Council is responsible for preparing the Cambridgeshire and Peterborough Minerals and Waste Local Plan.
 It forms part of the Development Plan for Cambridgeshire with the following documents:

 - District local plans